OUR ADOPTABLE PETS:

 When we rescue an animal, we make a lifetime commitment to each of them.
 If for any reason during the lifetime of your PPAR pet, you can no longer keep or care for them, they must be returned to Peppermint Pig Animal Rescue for rehoming.

-To inquire, or to ask questions regarding any of our adoptable pets, please feel free to contact our volunteer rescue team directly at email@example.com.
+To inquire, or to ask questions regarding any of our adoptable pets, please feel free to contact our volunteer rescue team directly via our Contact Us form.
 This is our preferred, and direct method of contact.
-Contacting through this email will ensure clear communication with us.
+Contacting through here will ensure clear communication with us.